REFLEX: Self-Refining Explainable Fact-Checking via Verdict-Anchored Style Control: Experiments and Results

 \subsubsection{Results}

-For verdict prediction, Table~\ref{tab:ba} shows that our model achieves state-of-the-art performance on RAW-FC without relying on any closed-source APIs.
-After Stage 1 (w/o EGS), it outperforms LLaMA2-7B-Chat and ChatGPT by 16.16\% to 21.28\% F1, and exceeds HISS by 6.69\% F1.
-Compared with FactLLaMA, built on the same backbone and data but without dialogue style or full-parameter tuning, our model achieves a 4.94\% to 6.83\% F1 gain.
-It performs comparably to the training-free multi-agent RAV system, while using a single model, and falls slightly below L-Defense.
-After applying EGS, our model surpasses RAV by 5.8\% F1 and outperforms L-Defense by 3.79\%–4.87\% F1, despite using only 465 self-distilled samples (vs. L-Defense’s 32,240 distillations with even GPT-3.5), highlighting remarkable data efficiency.
-Since our models operate with a unified three-way label scheme following explanation-based methods, no comparison is made on LIAR-RAW in this part for fair comparison.
+For \textbf{verdict prediction}, Table~\ref{tab:ba} shows that our method achieves state-of-the-art performance on RAW-FC without relying on closed-source APIs, retrieved evidence, or large-scale multi-agent systems.
+After Stage~1 (SFT), it surpasses ChatGPT by 16.16 Macro-F1 points and HiSS by 6.69 points.
+Compared with FactLLaMA, which uses the same backbone but lacks dialogue-style supervision and full-parameter tuning, our model gains 4.94 points.
+It performs comparably to RAV while using only a single model, and remains slightly below L-Defense.
+After applying S-EGS, our method surpasses RAV by 5.80 points and L-Defense by 3.79 points, despite using only 465 self-extracted samples versus 32,240 GPT-3.5-distilled explanations in L-Defense.
+This highlights the strong data efficiency of \textsc{REFLEX}.
+Since our models are trained under the three-way label setting used by explanation-based methods, we do not report a direct verdict comparison on LIAR-RAW here.

-For explanation quality, We evaluate only baselines that generate explanations.
-Following \citet{wang2024explainable}, we map LIAR-RAW’s six labels to three and apply the same mapping to all applicable baselines.
-We also include an Oracle that supplies ChatGPT with the claim and verdict to produce explanations as the skyline.
-As shown in Table~\ref{tab:auto_eval}, after Stage 1, our model achieves state-of-the-art scores on RAW-FC in misleadingness, informativeness, and soundness, exceeding only L-Defense (ChatGPT-distilled) in readability.
-On LIAR-RAW, it reaches state-of-the-art informativeness and readability, ranking second to L-Defense (LLaMA2) in soundness.
-After applying EGS, all metrics further improve, except for a slight increase in misleadingness on RAW-FC, which we attribute to the strong disentanglement between verdict accuracy and explanation style.
-To address potential length bias in LLM-as-Judges~\citep{gu2025surveyllmasajudge}, we analyze explanation length in Appendix~\ref{app: el}.
-On RAW-FC, given the same backbone (LLaMA2), our explanations are shorter than those of L-Defense.
-On LIAR-RAW, they remain shorter than all baselines, including the Oracle, indicating that our paradigm learns a concise yet accurate explanation style.
+For \textbf{explanation quality}, we evaluate open-source baselines that generate explanations.
+Following \citet{wang2024explainable}, we map the six LIAR-RAW labels to three for all applicable baselines, and include an Oracle setting (ChatGPT with gold claims and verdicts) as a skyline.
+As shown in Table~\ref{tab:auto_eval}, after SFT our model achieves the best performance on RAW-FC in misleadingness, informativeness, and soundness, trailing only L-Defense (ChatGPT-distilled) in readability.
+On LIAR-RAW, it achieves the best informativeness and readability, and ranks second to L-Defense (LLaMA-2) in soundness.
+Applying S-EGS further improves all metrics consistently.
+Human evaluation (Appendix~\ref{app: he}) confirms the same trend.
+Because LLM-as-a-Judge may exhibit length bias~\citep{gu2025surveyllmasajudge}, we also report explanation lengths in Appendix~\ref{app: el}.
+Under the same backbone, our explanations are shorter than those of L-Defense on RAW-FC, and shorter than all baselines, including Oracle, on LIAR-RAW, suggesting that \textsc{REFLEX} produces explanations that are both concise and faithful.